awesomemotive/google-analytics-for-wordpress/readme.txt

 Our EU compliance addon allows you to:

-* Anonymyze IP in Google Analytics
+* Anonymize IP in Google Analytics
 * Disable the Demographics and Interest Reports for Remarketing and Advertising
 * Disable UserID and author name tracking
 * Enable the ga() compatibility mode
 * Integrate with Cookie Notice and CookieBot plugins to collect user consent before tracking
 * Integrate with Google AMP Consent Box before enable tracking
-* Integrate with Google Analytic's Chrome browser opt-out extension and built-in cookie opt-out system
+* Integrate with Google Analytics's Chrome browser opt-out extension and built-in cookie opt-out system
 * Offer Easy Opt Out link for Google Analytics tracking

 While no single plugin can guarantee 100% GDPR compliance in WordPress, MonsterInsights goes to great length in helping business owners with Google Analytics GDPR compliance.